MarkusMusch/bot/README.md

 I personally run this code in the cloud and can help you get started.

-If you are serious about setting up this framework on a cloud server, reach out to me on [Linkedin](https://www.linkedin.com/in/dr-markus-musch-b504a21b7/).
+If you are serious about setting up this framework on a cloud server, reach out to me.

 ### Writing a Strategy